chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 # Roadmap

 Ideas to be implemented in the future:
+- Create "setup application" that will check needed libraries.
-- Create "setup application" that will scan and find your Bluetooth shower head and automatically store it's MAC into settings.
+- Create installation script that will scan and find your Bluetooth shower head and automatically store it's MAC into settings.
-- Calculate your daily water consumption and add it into outgoing MQTT-messages
+- Calculate your cumulated daily water consumption and add it into outgoing MQTT-messages

 ## License
 This application is licensed under **[Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)**